-Different procedures: The terminal small bowel (ileum) enters into the rt. lower colon or cecum where the appendix is attached.
-If there is a small polypoid lesion of cecum or appendicitis one can resect a portion of the cecum and anastomose termnal ileum to rt. colon.
+Different procedures: The terminal small bowel (ileum) enters into the rt.
+Lower colon or cecum where the appendix is attached.
+If there is a small polypoid lesion of cecum or appendicitis one can resect a portion of the cecum and anastomose termnal ileum to rt.
+Colon.
 In the case of cancer of the cecum, in order to remove draining nodes, the rt. colic vessesl are removed with nodes and a rt.
 Hemicolectomy is done.

 Been having really sharp intense pains under my left rib for a few months now.
 Also had a r hemicolectomy only 2 months ago.
 What do you think?